An easy guide to non-commodity costs & the energy triad period

 Trying to build and maintain a network of cables, transformers and pylons is no easy feat — and it comes at a cost.

-These transmission and distribution costs will vary from provider to provider, but it largely depends on the type of power plant that’s supplying the power to your source, who is then supplying it to you.
+These transmission and distribution costs will vary from provider to provider, but it largely depends on the type of power plant that’s supplying the power to your source, which is then supplying it to you.
 This is because there must be a constant supply of power flowing through the network that prevents power cuts or damage, so your bill could be priced differently each month to reflect this.

 What is the Energy Triad period?

-This charge — which is known as the Transmission Use of System (TNUoS) charge — is used to maintain the UK’s electricity grid to ensure future supply, with the charge being based on your business’s energy consumption during the ‘Triad’ period.
+This charge, which is known as the Transmission Use of System (TNUoS) charge, is used to maintain the UK’s electricity grid to ensure future supply, with the charge being based on your business’s energy consumption during the ‘Triad’ period.

 Essentially, triads occur when high business demand meets the domestic mid to late afternoon tea-time period, which causes a spike in the amount of energy that’s being used at one time.